-Gel scanning, fluorescent stains, spot picking
+Gel scanning, fluorescent stains

 The Biomolecular Research Facility has equipment which may be useful for those running gels but no longer performs 2-D electrophoresis as a service.

 The facility has a

 Bio-Rad GS-800 scanner for Coomassie and silver stained gels,

 blots and films.
 This is a self-service instrument